Lacyway/V-Rising-Server-Manager/README.md

-# V Rising Settings Editor
+# V Rising Server Manager

 ## Information
 Tool to install, update and run a V Rising Server on Windows OS.
 Also includes a game and server settings editor.